1949 Rhodesia vs New Zealand rugby union match: Background

 Rugby in Northern and Southern Rhodesia was governed on an all-Rhodesia basis by the Rhodesia RFU but they were treated as a province of South Africa for rugby reasons and their players were eligible for selection by the South African team.
 In 1949, the All Blacks visited Rhodesia as a part of their tour of South Africa.
 The New Zealand team's management for the tour had been troubled due to sailing to South Africa on a ship with little space to train, the team not bringing any Māori players due to South Africa's recently introduced apartheid laws and the fact there was no formal tour coach.
 The team also travelled with only ten capped players and were led by Fred Allen.
-As a result of no Māori players, the All Blacks did not perform their traditional haka before any match in protest with manager Jim Parker explaining "The war cry is a creation of the Māoris and as we have no Māoris with us we are not giving the war cry."
+As a result of there being no Māori players, the All Blacks did not perform their traditional haka before any match in protest with manager Jim Parker explaining "The war cry is a creation of the Māoris and as we have no Māoris with us we are not giving the war cry."

 Match

 The match was played at Hartsfield rugby ground in front of 10,000 spectators.
 In the first half, Rhodesia opened the scoring with a try from J.A.
 Brink after a grubber kick into the All Blacks' in-goal area, which was converted by Ed Karg.
 In the second half, Rhodesia scored another try by John Morkel stealing the ball from the New Zealand fullback Jack Goddard and passing it to Claude Jones for the second try which Karg also converted.
 The All Blacks responded with a try from Eric Boggs, which was converted by Goddard.
-They then scored another try from scrum half Bill Conrad which Goddard was unable to convert.
+They then scored another try from scrum-half Bill Conrad which Goddard was unable to convert.
 Rhodesia then continued with attacking tactics and held out for a 10–8 victory.